sissoux/LipOpenSink_passive/README.md

 - Select the serial port (CDC/COM) and Auto-Connect or Connect.
 - Use Refresh to load current parameters; adjust values and Apply; Save to flash when satisfied.
 - Live telemetry (CSV mode) is shown in the panel; you can set manual fan duty for testing.
+- Use Start Rec to log Temperature (°C) and fan duty (%) every 1 s; click Stop to choose where to save the CSV.

 Currently, the GUI focuses on parameters, telemetry, and basic calibration.
 LUT editing (upload/download) is supported by the device’s ASCII protocol but not yet exposed in the GUI.